LimeChain/gosemble-research/docs/2-go-to-wasm.md

 ### 2.4.1.
 Compiler

 The default compiler is `gc`.
-There are also `gccgo` which uses the GCC back-end and `gollvm` which uses the LLVM infrastructure (somewhat less mature).
+There are also `gccgo`, which uses the GCC back-end, and `gollvm` which uses the LLVM infrastructure (somewhat less mature).

 **Pipeline (Lowering)**
 ```